A Quick Overview of the New EU Toy Safety Regulation (EU) 2025/2509

 For allergenic fragrances, the new regulation tightens restrictions.
 Under the Toy Safety Directive, 58 allergenic fragrances were prohibited unless technically unavoidable and below 100 mg/kg.
 Under the new Toy Safety Regulation, 59 allergenic fragrances are prohibited unless technically unavoidable and below 10 mg/kg.

 The new Regulation introduces minimum size, visibility, and legibility requirements for warnings.
 All warnings must be preceded by the word "Warning" or feature a generic pictogram* (at least 10 mm in size, with a black triangle, yellow background, and black exclamation mark).
-Labels must also provide access to the Digital Product Passport (DPP) via a data carries (assume QR code) and include manufacturers' publicly available communication channels for consumers to report safety concerns or accidents.
+Labels must also provide access to the Digital Product Passport (DPP) via a data carriers (assume QR code) and include manufacturers' publicly available communication channels for consumers to report safety concerns or accidents.

 *Example of a generic pictogram: